firstcontributions/first-contributions/github-windows-vs2017-tutorial.md

 At this point you have completed your change but it still only resides in your repo.
 This step will show you how to submit a request to the administrator of the top-level repo to merge your change.

-In your repo on GitHub and you'll see the `Compare & pull request` button next to the new branch notification.
+In your repo on GitHub you'll see the `Compare & pull request` button next to the new branch notification.
 Click that button.

 <img src="assets/compare-and-pull.png" alt="create a pull request" />